ROOTS

 Elber

-"Find Master, Elber."
-With these words, we set out to find this interpreter of the bagpipe throughout the Caribbean region.
-In his humble house in Colomboy he gathers all kinds of people to interpret his instruments.
+"Find Master Elber," with these words, we embark on a quest to locate this bagpipe player throughout the Caribbean region.
+In his humble house in Colomboy, he gathers people from all walks of life to interpret his instruments.

-"We are traveling through Colombia looking for rhythms"- Camila says.
+"We are traveling through Colombia in search of rhythms," Camila declares.

-We make an appointment for the next day, that allowed us to witness a rehearsal at home, we were able to film it and had the opportunity to enjoy its teachings.
+We schedule an appointment for the following day, which allows us to witness a rehearsal at his home.
+We have the privilege of filming the session and have the opportunity to immerse ourselves in his teachings.

-The hour's pass, the teachers show off their individual skills and between drums, hides, and whistles, we fill our souls with a tradition, which we now understand, it makes us closer, more beloved and why not, it fills us with great pride.
+As the hours pass, the masters showcase their individual skills, and amidst the drums, hides, and whistles, our souls are enriched by a tradition that now, we understand, brings us closer together, endears us, and fills us with great pride.

 The route continues....